pintoreis/wireframe_medium_fidelity/README.md

 Footer:
 Account management functionalities and interaction with the store.

-## :wrench: Wireframe
+## 🔧 Wireframe
 The medium fidelity wireframe was developed in Figma, striking a balance between visual details and simplicity to allow a clear understanding of the structure and functionalities.
-<a href="https://www.rocketseat.com.br/discover](https://www.figma.com/community/file/1345786785438361680/dio-project-creating-a-medium-fidelity-wireframe">See the project on Figma by clicking here!</a>
+<a href="https://www.figma.com/community/file/1345786785438361680/dio-project-creating-a-medium-fidelity-wireframe">See the project on Figma by clicking here!</a>

-## :gem: Conclusion
+## 💎 Conclusion
 This project represented an opportunity to apply the knowledge acquired in the UX Designer Training course, contributing to the creation of an intuitive and effective user experience in the context of clothing e-commerce.

 ## :wave: Feedback